vidaud/seta/seta-doc/docs/setup/deployment.md

 ### Git clone

-Use the git **clone** command to clone the project in the select directory, using an SSH link.
+From the Git interface use the git **clone** command to clone the project in the select directory, using an SSH link.
 ```
     git clone https://github.com/vidaud/seta.git
 ```

-After clonning the project, move to the directory of the project:
+After clonning the project, we open a command line shell and move to the root directory of the project:

 !!! warning
     Make sure that you are in the root directory of the project, use **pwd** or **cd** for windows